University of North Sumatra: History

-The history of the University of North Sumatra began with the founding of North Sumatra Universitet Foundation on June 4, 1952.
+The history of the USU began with the founding of North Sumatra Universitet Foundation on June 4, 1952.
 The establishment of the foundation was spearheaded by the governor of North Sumatra to meet the wishes of the people of North Sumatra, Indonesia, in particular, and society, in general.

 The foundation was managed by a board, chaired by the governor of North Sumatra, with the following composition: